 Can I still stay private if I keep Edge VPN off?

 Yes, you can still browse with HTTPS, use private browsing modes, and enable Edge’s built-in privacy features.
 For more robust privacy, consider a separate OS-wide VPN or privacy tools.
-Expressvpn browser extension edge: complete guide to installation, features, performance, and safety on Microsoft Edge 2026
+Proton vpn microsoft edge 2026

 Will turning off Edge VPN affect Edge security features?